Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your dog ha been anxious or depressed, give us a call.
+If your dog has been anxious or depressed, give us a call.
 Our experienced Hattiesburg and Wiggins vets can diagnose the cause of your dog's symptoms and prescribe treatments to help them feel better.

 New Patients Welcome

 Holland Veterinary Hospitals in Hattiesburg and Wiggins are accepting new patients!
-Our experienced vets are passionate about the health of all animals big and small.
-Get in touch today to book an in-house or on-farm appointment with our experienced vets.
+Our experienced vets are passionate about the health of all animals.
+Get in touch today to book an appointment with our experienced vets.

 Contact Us